 This doesn’t mean that you should be put off from purchasing a home, as some places do remain affordable.
-Data published by the German consumer organisation Stiftung Warentest in 2017 showed that buyers in Magdeburg and Cottbus could buy a 130 square metre family homes for €200,000, but that for the same money they’d get a small two-room apartment in Cologne or Dusseldorf, and only a dorm in Munich.
+Data published by the German consumer organization Stiftung Warentest in 2017 showed that buyers in Magdeburg and Cottbus could buy a 130 square meter family home for €200,000, but that for the same money they’d get a small two-room apartment in Cologne or Dusseldorf, and only a dorm in Munich.

 House prices in German cities

-The below figures from the Global Property Guide give an indication of house prices per square metre in each city (based on data from the third quarter of 2017).
+The below figures from the Global Property Guide give an indication of house prices per square meter in each city (based on data from the third quarter of 2017).

 - Munich: €5,839 (apartment), €4,233 (family home)